 If you select Require all conditions to be true, each and every Condition you have entered into the Automation Rule must be met before the Automation can successfully run.

-If the option Require any condition to be true is selected, only one of the Conditions needs to be met in order for the Automation to successfully run.
+If the option Require any condition to be true is chosen, only one of the Conditions needs to be met in order for the Automation to successfully run.

 Add as many Conditions as you would like to your Automation Rule; the more specific a Rule is, the more control you have over when the Automation is triggered, resulting in a more targeted Action.

 For example, when using a Contact record as the Trigger, you can add a Condition for "Type is equal to Residential Retail", another Condition for "Status is equal to Write Estimate", and then another for "Sales Rep is not equal to John Doe".